 President and Executive Director

-Andrea Luecke leads The Solar Foundation and is responsible for developing and implementing high-level research and national educational initiatives that promote solar market transformation.
-Andrea is the lead on TSF’s highly acclaimed National Solar Jobs Census report series, serves as vice-chair of ANSI-IREC Clean Energy Workforce Accreditation Committee, serves as co-chair of the National Solar Schools Consortium, and is an advisor to the Women in Solar group.
-As a subject matter expert, Andrea frequently presents on practical “best practice” approaches and has provided consultation to numerous organizations including the National Academy of Sciences and the Inter-American Development Bank.
+The Solar Foundation is focused on developing and implementing high-level research and national educational initiatives that promote greater solar uptake, leading to solar market transformation.
+Not only does Andrea provide overall management and strategic direction to the organization, but she is also the lead on TSF’s highly-acclaimed annual National Solar Jobs Census report series; serves as co-chair of the National Solar Schools Consortium; sits as on the advisory committee for the Women in Solar Energy group; and is the vice-chair of the ANSI-IREC Clean Energy Workforce Accreditation Committee.
+As a subject matter expert, Andrea also frequently presents on practical solar “best practice” approaches and has provided consultation to numerous organizations including the National Academy of Sciences and the Inter-American Development Bank.